Walmart Inc. (WMT) Shares Up Despite Recent Market Volatility

-Walmart Inc. (NYSE: WMT)’s stock price has increased by 1.00 compared to its previous closing price of 144.23. but the company has seen a 3.57% gain in its stock price over the last five trading sessions.
-The Wall Street Journal reported on 03/02/23 that Walmart CEO Plans to Stay in Role at Least Three More Years
+Walmart Inc. (NYSE: WMT)’s stock price has increased by 0.84 compared to its previous closing price of 147.45.
+However, the company has experienced a 3.14% gain in its stock price over the last five trading sessions.
+Barron’s reported on 03/31/23 that Walmart and Philip Morris Get Upgrades.
+Can Either Beat 5% Money Markets?

 Is It Worth Investing in Walmart Inc. (NYSE: WMT) Right Now?